ctndeveloperstudent/terminal_application/README.md

 - View all expenses
 - View expenses by category
 - Delete expenses
+- Save task list to file (expenses.txt)

 ### 4. User Interface Enhancements
-- Colorful and formatted output using libraries like Colorama, PyFiglet, or Tabulate
+- Colorful and formatted output using libraries like Colorama, PyFiglet, and Tabulate
 - User-friendly prompts and menus

 ### 5. Data Persistence